vsajip/python-gnupg/README.rst

   specify a key id when it's desired to use the default.
 Thanks to Fabian Beutel for the patch.

+* Used a uniform approach with subprocess on Windows and POSIX: shell=True is not used on either.

+* When signing/verifying, the status is updated to reflect any expired or revoked keys or signatures.

+* Handled 'NOTATION_NAME' and 'NOTATION_DATA' during verification.

+* Fixed #1, #16, #18, #20: Quoting approach changed, since now shell=False.

+* Fixed #14: Handled 'NEED_PASSPHRASE_PIN' message.

+* Fixed #8: Added a scan_keys method to allow scanning of keys without the need to import into a keyring.
+Thanks to Venzen Khaosan for the suggestion.

+* Fixed #5: Added '0x' prefix when searching for keys.
+Thanks to Aaron Toponce for the report.

+* Fixed #4: Handled 'PROGRESS' message during encryption.
+Thanks to Daniel Mills for the report.

+* Fixed #3: Changed default encoding to Latin-1.

+* Fixed #2: Raised ValueError if no recipients were specified for an asymmetric encryption request.

+* Handled 'UNEXPECTED' message during verification.
+Thanks to David Andersen for the patch.

 * Replaced old range(len(X)) idiom with enumerate().

 * Refactored ``ListKeys`` / ``SearchKeys`` classes to maximise use of common